bashizip/abada-tenda/docs/api-documentation.md

 ### List All Process Instances

-Retrieves a list of all process instances, both active and completed.
+Retrieves a list of all process instances.

 - **Method & URL**: `GET /v1/processes/instances`
 - **Success Response** (`200 OK`):